metabrainz/picard-docs/config/options_interface.rst

       When enabling the multiple directories option setting Picard will no longer use the system file picker for selecting directories.
 This may result in reduced functionality.

-**Use built-in search rather than looking in browser**

-   When this option is enabled the search for albums, artists or tracks will show the results in a dialog.
-By default this option is enabled.
-If this option is disabled Picard will open a search on MusicBrainz.org in your default web browser.

-**Use advanced query syntax**

-   This will enable advanced query syntax parsing on your searches.
-This only applies to the search box at the top right of Picard, not the lookup buttons.

 **Show the new user dialog when starting Picard**

    When this is enabled, Picard will show a dialog intended for new users when you start the program.
 This displays a warning about the consequences of saving files, along with a suggestion for minimizing the impact until you have confirmed that your configuration produces the expected results.
 It also provides a link to the on-line documentation.